Rochet2/smallfolk_cpp/README.md

 ### tostring
 The member function `std::string LuaVal::tostring()` returns a string representation of the object.
 This is similar to tostring in lua.
+You can get a string representation of the typetag of a value with `value.type()`.
+You can get a string representation of a typetag with `LuaVal::type(tag)`.
-May throw if LuaVal is not valid for some reason (which should not be possible).
+All of these may throw if LuaVal or tag is not valid for some reason (which should not be possible).

 ### operators
 The LuaVal class offers a few operators.